 The new decade has started with a bang.
-It’s the start of January and already Australia is on fire and the president of the United States has committed an act of war against Iran.
+At the beginning of January, much of Australia was on fire and the president of the United States committed an act of war against Iran.
 Now even these events pale into insignificance beside Covid-19.
 And it’s still only March.

-For the next 100 days or so this blog will show you some of the highlights of this approach, as well as some of the more than 30 tools and exercises it contains.
+For the first 100 days or so of 2020 this blog is sharing highlights of this approach, as well as some of the more than 30 tools and exercises it contains.

-If you haven’t read the book this will give you an overview.
-If you have read it this will act as a reminder of some of the key points.
+If you haven’t read the book yet, these blogs will give an introduction and an overview.
+If you have read the book, the posts will act as a reminder of some of the key points.

 Over the coming days, this blog will show you how to: